 If you’re a senior living in Florida, you already know it can get pretty hot and humid in the summer months.
 Veranda Club senior living community might be your answer.
 From air conditioning to cool dining, indoor and outdoor activities, and even a health and wellness team to answer your questions and monitor your health, at Veranda Club you can enjoy life — and beat the heat!

-Learn about safe activities and events that you can participate in when living at the Veranda Club senior living community.
-Contact us today at 561.770.8519 to hear about our living options, programs, and other amenities.
+For more information about the fun activities you can take part in as a resident of the Veranda Club senior living community, feel free to get in touch with us today at 561.332.4698 to hear about our living options, exclusive programs, and luxurious amenities.